 Cyber Forensics Laboratory also works with the Defense Cyber Operations Panel (which consists of Defense Criminal Investigative Organizations and Military Department Counterintelligence Organizations) to develop requirements and set standards for digital investigations as new technologies emerge and evolve.

-The Cyber Forensics Laboratory is an accredited lab under ISO 17025 by the ANSI National Accreditation Board, and its operations are subject to strict quality control and peer review.
-The Cyber Forensics Laboratory produces results which are valid and reliable, based on conditions and methods which are repeatable.
+The Cyber Forensics Laboratory is an accredited lab under ISO 17025 by the ANSI National Accreditation Board for its acquisition/extraction and content analysis activities, which are subject to strict quality-control and peer-review procedures.
+The Cyber Forensics Laboratory produces results that are valid, reliable, and based on conditions and methods that are repeatable and verifiable.

-Indicate what information you'd like to have sooner than the end of a final exam on your Service Request form.
-Please be aware that Quick Look results are not a final report, and do not replace your exhaustive forensic examination.
+Please indicate what information you require sooner than the end of a final exam on your Service Request form.
+Please be advised that Quick Look results are not a final report, and do not replace your exhaustive forensic examination.
 These results are not intended to stand on their own in a judicial process.

 Contact Us